Ethics in Marketing: The Web of Lies

 He can huff and puff, but don’t let him blow the house down

-I’ll give you an example.
-When I worked at one of my hospitals, my CEO asked me to promote our new 16-slice CT scanner to the community saying we have “the most advanced technology.”
-Our competition who was 30 miles away had a 64-slice CT scanner.
+When I worked at one company, my then-CEO asked me to promote our new CT scanner to the community using the term “most advanced technology” while our competition 20 miles away had newer, more advanced equipment.
 Out-migration patterns proved that patients sought medical care in the competition’s area because they had a higher level of care.
-Therefore, I couldn’t promote our technology as the “most advanced” because our clients’ out-migration pattern determined our market-share included that competition’s geographic location.
+Therefore, I couldn’t promote our technology as the “most advanced” because our clients’ out-migration pattern determined that our market share included that competition’s geographic location.
 More “advanced technology” than what we offered was within reach for our patients, and they were willing to drive to get it.
-What’s the answer then?
-Promote the benefits of what you DO offer as well as your competitive advantages.

 The American Marketing Association has a Code of Ethics that marketing professionals vow to uphold.
 One of the key tenets is “Represent products in a clear way in selling, advertising and other forms of communication; this includes the avoidance of false, misleading and deceptive promotion.”
 This is essential because so many times, consumers lose confidence in companies based on what we do and say as marketers.

-Be the best – at your job as a professional marketer.
+Be the best – at your job as a professional marketer

 When I was learning marketing 20+ years ago, there were no stand-alone courses in college about marketing ethics.
 We learned on the job, through trial and error, and by professional organizations teaching us values.
 Maybe, just maybe a college professor mentioned it in class one day.